Top Ten Garden Hints – No 9 – Natural Bug Spray Recipe

 Natural Bug Spray Recipe.
 Watch PBS-TV’s GardenRx master gardener Loren Nancarrow, learn his best homemade recipe for a natural bug spray in this great video.

-Simply combine 1 tablespoon of liquid dish soap per 2 quarts of water and a few drops of peppermint oil.
-Mix together and add to your sprayer.
-Spraying insect soap spray directly on the pests is the only way to kill them.
+In the above video episode Loren combines 1 tablespoon of liquid dish soap per 2 quarts of water and a few drops of peppermint oil for his sprayer.
+Remember spraying insect soap spray directly on pests is the only way to kill them.
 Give them a thorough coat.
 To get to bugs that are hard to reach, turn the leaves over or peel off the curled ones as needed.
 As needed, reapply soap spray every four to seven days.